Qodestackr/Verity/docs/GRAPHQL_SALEOR_GUIDE.md

 ## Conclusion

-This guide should serve as your reference for working with the Alcorabooks GraphQL implementation.
+This guide should serve as your reference for working with the Getverity GraphQL implementation.
 By following these patterns and best practices, you'll be able to efficiently build and maintain features across the entire distribution chain.

 Remember that our GraphQL approach mirrors the business domain - just as the liquor distribution chain has specific roles and relationships, our GraphQL operations are structured to reflect those business realities.